saitejesh-cyber/trust-before-intelligence-book/manuscript/02_chapter_1_why_agents_fail.md

 **Technology Stack:** GPT-4, Pinecone vector database, state-of-the-art RAG implementation

 **The Promise:**
-Care coordinators could simply type "Schedule Mrs. Johnson with Dr. Martinez for diabetes follow-up next Tuesday" and the agent would handle slot availability, insurance verification, and confirmation—all in natural language, all in under 2 seconds.
+Care coordinators could simply type "Schedule Mrs. Johnson with Dr. Martinez for diabetes follow-up next Tuesday" and the agent would handle slot availability, insurance verification, and confirmation - all in natural language, all in under 2 seconds.

 **The Reality:**
 9-13 second response times.
 Users abandoned the interface before seeing results.
 Maria Rodriguez's experience with the 9:47 AM cancellation was typical, not exceptional.